velvet-os/velvet-os.github.io/chromebooks/installation/luks-installation.md

 cfdisk /dev/${disk}
 ![cfdisk](./assets/luks/cfdisk.png)

-_Note. you don't need to format them or select specyfic type, just make them correct size we will format them later_
+_Note. you don't need to format them or select specific type, just make them correct size we will format them later_

 _Warning. this images are for software look showcase and to make it easier for you to chose the most comfortable one for you <3, partition your device the way described in the guide, not the way presented on the images_